bazvalya/Rethinking_GSA/README.md

 The repository containing the source code for the poverty trap formation ABM can be found at [charlesaugdupont/poverty-trap](https://github.com/charlesaugdupont/poverty-trap).

-A substantial portion of our implementation stems from [GDM-PCE](https://github.com/katiana22/GDM-PCE).
-We express our gratitude to the contributors of the original repository for their valuable resources.
+A significant portion of our implementation is derived from [GDM-PCE](https://github.com/katiana22/GDM-PCE).
+We want to extend our appreciation to the contributors of the original repository for their invaluable contributions.